truecharts/website/docs/manual/SCALE/guides/getting-started.md

 - Make sure your SCALE installation has a working storage pool that you'd like to use for TrueCharts.
 [Read more](https://www.truenas.com/docs/scale/scaletutorials/storage/) in the SCALE tutorial.
 - Make sure you have a working Internet connection and can reach `https://github.com`, `https://truecharts.org`, and `https://tccr.io` from the host system.
 - Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings](https://www.truenas.com/docs/scale/scaleuireference/systemsettings/generalsettingsscreens/#localization).
 Apps you install will default to this timezone.
-- You are signed into your TrueNAS SCALE WebUI as `root`.
+- You are signed into your TrueNAS SCALE WebUI as `root` or as a user that can execute commands with `root` permissions.
-- Your Apps pool must be configured before adding TrueCharts.
+- Your apps pool must be configured before adding TrueCharts.
 When opening the Apps menu item on SCALE for the first time, you'll be prompted to [choose a storage pool](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/) for your Apps.

 :::info Quick start guides